 The CSS Calculator

 If you've played with the CSS calculator on that webpage, you might have noticed something a little strange.
 If you keep your 400m time fixed but reduce your 200m time, your CSS pace becomes slower!
 At first sight this seems very odd - how can a faster swimmer end up with a slower CSS pace?

 To understand this we need to refer back to the graph above.
 By keeping a swimmer's 400m time the same and increasing the 200m speed, we are saying their physiology is becoming more of a sprinter and that their performances will drop off over longer distances.

-The power of CSS training is that it gets you training at the right intensity level to improve as a distance swimmer, whatever your current level of fitness or genetic predisposition.
+The power of CSS training is that it gets you training at the right intensity level to improve, whatever your current level of fitness or genetic pre-disposition.